gerald-lindsly/mongo-matlab-driver/README.md

 Windows:

+Binaries for 64 and 32-bit are provided.
+Rename MongoMatlabDriver32.dll or MongoMatlabDriver64.dll to
+MongoMatlabDriver as appropriate.

-Load the solution into Visual Studio and build the dll.
+Building: Load the solution into Visual Studio and build the dll.
 The project properties may need to be edited to include the locations where the Matlab include files and libs are.

 Linux: